 CHRISTOPHER GONZALEZ is a queer Puerto Rican writer living in New York.
 He is the author of the short story collection I’m Not Hungry but I Could Eat, which follows the lives of messy and hunger-fueled bisexual Puerto Rican men.

-CHRISTOPHER GONZALEZ is a queer writer of Puerto Rican descent living in New York.
-His work appears in the Nation, Little Fiction, The Forge, Pidgeonholes, Lunch Ticket, Cosmonauts Avenue, Okay Donkey, and elsewhere.
+Gonzalez is a 2021 NYSCA/NYFA Artist Fellow in Fiction for the New York Foundation of the Arts.
+His writing appears in Astra Magazine, Poets & Writers online, the Nation, Catapult, Best Microfictions, and Best Small Fictions, among other journals and anthologies.
 A graduate of Vassar College, he was the recipient of the 2015 Ann E. Imbrie Prize for Excellence in Fiction Writing.
 His flash fiction named one of Wigleaf‘s Top 50 for 2020.
-He serves as a fiction editor at Barrelhouse and a contributing editor at Split Lip, and he spends his waking hours tweeting @livesinpages.
+He currently serves as a fiction editor at Barrelhouse and spends his waking hours tweeting @livesinpages.